 Form constitutes the shape of any given entity, along with the various elements or properties by which the shape is composed.
 It can be analysed in terms of part-to-whole relations, where the form can be divisible into a multitude of parts as well as being apprehended as a whole.
 It is what gives something its unique character, distinguishing it from others things.

 Content is the basis underlying form, as the source from which the value and meaning of form is derived—it is the generative base for the production of form.
 Content is always beyond form, for one can readily observe that the same thing can appear to take on many forms, and so while the content is always dependent upon a given form, it is independent of the particular form by which it appears.
 Content always exceeds its form; content is beyond what is merely given.
 It is what is more than what appears to be the case.

 Expression is the way in which existence is constituted through forms of appearance—the “is” of “it is,” of existence as such.
 Without form, the content gains no expression.
 Without content, form has no way of being.
 Neither can be wholly understood independently of each other, for they are mutually implicated in one another: content is nothing other than the essence of form, and form is nothing other than the expression of this essence as its content.

-A form presented as being over and above the content is illusory or delusionary, for that would be to take what is merely given in appearance to stand in for what is truly real.
+A form presented as being over and above or beyond any content is illusory, for that would be to take what is merely given in appearance to stand in for what is truly real.
 In this illusory mode of presentation, form functions in such a way as to obscure its essential content, attributing basis for existence on itself alone without dependence on an underlying content.
 It cannot absolve itself from any content, and so the content of this illusory form is that it reflects upon its form.

 But if the true nature of content relative to form is to exceed form, then form which fully expresses the essential nature of this content through the mode of its presentation is the best or highest expression of reality in its ultimate truth.